naliferopoulos/Kernel/README.md

 ## It crashed! :(
 This will probably happen more often than not.
 Send me a screenshot of the panic screen and I might be able to fix it!

+Wait, are you still reading?
+If so, you may also be crazy enough to try and debug Kernel in order to identify and/or patch the problem. *make debug* right away, to set up remote debugging with GDB & QEMU, then type *file kernel* to pass symbols to GDB and *target remote locahost:1234* to make it attach to QEMU.
+Then you can debug Kernel like any other binary (with a little bit of bonus SEGFAULT).
+Oh, also, you can use QEMU's monitor which is attached to stdin/stdout when *make run* to identify bugs on low-level, arch specific components.

+Go nuts :)

 ### *Kernel* is made with <3 and GCC.
 Special thanks to the patient and helpful community of the OSDev Forums, James Molloy, BrokenThorn Entertainment and Bran M. for their excellent OS Development material.